alissa-huskey/python-class/docs/lessons/syntax.md

 {{ row }}

-A tuple can also be created using comma seperated values without the parenthesis.
+A tuple can also be created using comma separated values without the parenthesis.

 {{ right }}